New Students - RN to BSN

 I have been encouraged to work towards my Masters.
 Starting next Summer, I will be studying to be a Nurse Practitioner.
 I believe USC Upstate has prepared me well and helped me shoot for the stars!

-Rachel is a graduate of Greenville Technical College with an associate degree in nursing and soon her BSN with USC Upstate this December 2020.
+Rachel is a graduate of Greenville Technical College with an associate degree in nursing and her BSN with USC Upstate in December 2020.
 Rachel also belongs to the Phi Theta Kappa honor society of the Alpha Zeta Sigma Chapter and she graduated with a 4.0 G.P.A.
 Rachel is a registered nurse in the Gastrointestinal (GI) Lab at Prisma Health Upstate where she has been employed for 22 years.
 She is a charge nurse as well as a staff nurse in the GI Lab.
 Rachel believes that nursing is not just a profession, it is her calling and ministry.
 It is her desire to heal the body and the soul of her patients.

 Kat Zeady Gause, May '21